 The demand for real estate exceeds the supply.
 This should continue to drive property prices in Berlin upwards in the future.
 An indicator of this is the vacancy rate of apartments, which is extremely low in Berlin.
 The latest data show a vacancy rate in Berlin of only 0.8 percent in 2018.
 For comparison: In 2003 – the vacancy rate was still 5.1 percent.
 This clearly shows the high level of immigration in Berlin.
 The national average vacancy rate currently stands at 2.8 percent.

 The purchase price development sounds extreme.
 It is, but as noted, Berlin came from a very low level.
-The 2009 square metre prices of 1600 Euros was exceptionally low for a major capital city.
-With a median square metre price of 4030 euros, the costs are still moderate.
-By comparison: In Munich, the median price per square metre in 2019 was 7500 euros and in 2009 it was already just under 3000 euros.
+The 2009 square meter prices of 1600 Euros was exceptionally low for a major capital city.
+With a median square meter price of 4030 euros, the costs are still moderate.
+By comparison: In Munich, the median price per square meter in 2019 was 7500 euros and in 2009 it was already just under 3000 euros.
 Let alone Paris or London.
-In Berlin there is still upward potential.
+In Berlin, there is still an upward potential.
+Dr. Chris Mulder writes that German property prices are historically undervalued.

 Purchase fees in Berlin